-Fun Facts of Rooibos Herbal Tea
+Fun Facts About Rooibos Herbal Tea

 Over a century ago, the Khoisan Tribe of South Africa used their hunter-gatherer skills to harvest the leaves of a small shrub with soft, needle-shaped leaves known as rooibos (pronounced roy-boss).
 Rooibos, an Aspalathus linearis plant is a member of the legume family.
 It is commonly referred to as red bush or Red tea, and grows in the remote mountains of Cedarberg, northwest of Cape Town.
 The Khoisan people chopped rooibos with axes, bruised them with hammers and then left them to dry in the sun.
 In the early 1900s, Benjamin Ginsberg, a Russian settler from a famous tea family started trading with the Khoisan Tribe.
 Ginsberg began to export rooibos herbal tea with the help of a local, who noticed an ant carrying a rooibos seed.
 The local followed the ant back to its colony where rooibos were stored in abundance.

 Rooibos herbal tea has become very popular because it is naturally decaffeinated.
 Research confirms an endless list of rooibos health and medicinal benefits.
-Because red and green rooibos is naturally caffeine-free, it can be steeped for long periods of time without tasting bitter.
+Because red and green rooibos tea is naturally caffeine-free, it can be steeped for long periods of time without tasting bitter.
 In fact, rooibos increases in sweetness and flavor the longer it steeps.
-The nutty-flavored tea, has a distinctive, sweet aroma, and can be served hot with a wedge of lemon or cold with milk.
+The nutty-flavored tea has a distinctive, sweet aroma, and it can be served hot with a wedge of lemon or cold with milk.